gplv2/urbis-validate/README.md

 ![alt text][toren2]

 The common way `name:left` and `name:right` doesn't make a change but I find this awkward since we already use `name:nl` and `name:fr`.
 Then there is the problem with the format of `name` itself.
 Usually when a road has 2 names, both names also go into this field with a dash.
-Example of this: way[16752454](https://www.openstreetmap.org/way/16752454/)
+Example of this: way [Molenheidebaan - Trianondreef id:16752454](https://www.openstreetmap.org/way/16752454/)

 ![alt text][molen1]